Two-dimensional total absorption spectroscopy with conditional generative adversarial networks: Data Preparation

 \subsection{Train-Test Split and Standardization}

 We followed standard machine learning methodology in estimating the generalization error of our trained models, by dividing our data into disjoint training and test sets.
 We used an $80$-$20$ split that yielded a total of $15520$ training spectra and $3881$ testing spectra.
+As typical for GANs, we trained our models until all losses converged, with particular attention paid to the minimization of $\mathcal{L}_{L1}$.
+The testing dataset was withheld and presented to the model post-training as a method of evaluating both its quality of output and generalization capabilities.
+A set of experimentally measured spectra were used as a final, definitive benchmark (see section \ref{sec:res}).

-The train and test sets were also standardized to have a mean of zero and unit variance to account for the differences in detection efficiency across SuN's energy range.
+The train and test sets were standardized to have a mean of zero and unit variance to account for the differences in detection efficiency across SuN's energy range.
 Example post-standardization training spectra and their corresponding labels are shown in Figure \ref{fig:Train Data}.